Area51 - Mike's Miscellaneous Projects 2017:

 While the augers were out we touched up the paint inside the chute and bucket with color match red paint.
 This will prevent rust from forming and snow from building up.

 With Lester's machine all buttoned up I decided to pick up the parts and tackle the track drive gearbox on my Honda 9/28 Snowblower.
-There was significant play in both the tracks and the shaft that turns them so I knew it was close to failing.
+There was significant play rocking the machine front to back so I knew the track drive gearbox was close to failing.
 The full story can be found HERE on the projects in the shed page.

-With the track drive rebuild I continued on with my regular annual maintenance which includes fresh oil, fuel sediment cup & carburetor bowl cleaning, inspection, and lubrication of chute & all controls.
+With the track drive rebuild I continued on with my regular annual maintenance which included fresh oil, fuel sediment cup & carburetor bowl cleaning, inspection, and lubrication of chute & all controls.

 With 2017 all but in the books I look forward to a busy 2018 in the garage!